moisesdiazm/pre_backend_ge/README.md

-# A Simple Python Flask app on Cloud Foundry
+# A Simple Python Flask Backend app on Cloud Foundry
-This is a simple [Flask](http://flask.pocoo.org/) application that shows how apps on CloudFoundry works.
+This is a simple backend Flask application that shows how apps on CloudFoundry works.

 ## Prerequisites
 Apply for an Cloud Foundry account by signing up for a free trial at  [Pivotal Web Services](http://run.pivotal.io).